 From their extraordinary coats, unique fur colors, to striking blue eyes, Ragdoll cats are absolutely stunning as colorpointed cats.
 If you’re looking to adopt a Ragdoll kitten, it’s important to know in advance what color points are and understand how their coat color changes over time.
-In this article, we will address all the frequently asked questions about Ragdolls’ colorations.

 How Colorpoint Cats Change the Color of their Fur Over Time